-If they did anything differently, you’d stop asking them for help, right?
+If they did anything differently, you’d stop asking them for help.

-For a long time, Google has done a pretty good job referring their users to good search results, but they aim to get better with every algorithm change.
+For a long time, Google has done a pretty good job referring their users to good search results, but they aim to improve with every algorithm change.

 What is Search Intent?